simialbi/composer-asset-plugin/Resources/doc/index.md

 The root Composer package has a feature: all asset dependencies added will have automatically a filter applied, before the importation of the branches and the tags.

-In this way, all versions are not accepted by the constraint of version and they will be skipped to the importation, and will not be injected in the `Pool`.
+In this way, all versions are not accepted by the constraint of version, and they will be skipped to the importation, and will not be injected in the `Pool`.
 Of course, all constraints of versions are functional (exact version, range, wildcard, tilde operator).